Is your target operating model fit for purpose?

 “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change.”

-Over the past four months local authorities up and down the country, have been adapting their business models to cope with a turbulent operating environment.
+Organisations regularly adapt their business models to cope with the turbulent operating environment.
 You will have modified the types of services you offer and reduced some others, you will have changed the mechanisms by which services are delivered to your customers, and changed the ways your colleagues interact and work together.

 This has all happened really quickly, and you are probably at a point now where you are ready to take a step back and consider the impact of all of this on your future operating model.